akilamadhufin/WebProgramming_Group_Project_Team17/README.md

 ### Feature 3 - Book Table

-Non-user or user can book a table- date,time,name, phone,email.
+user can book a table- date,time,name, phone,email.
 Once a reservation is made.seperate php page wil be opended and display reservation details.

 ### Feature 4 - Add reviews

-user can add reviews(comments+images)- user must log in (or log in optional).
+user can add reviews(comments)- user must log in (or log in optional).

 ### Feature 5 - Order online